D. Sankey Limited - Terms & Conditions of Business

-10.3 The client shall not be entitled to make any claim against the company or its employees unless it gives written notice of the event giving rise to such claim, containing sufficient information for it to be investigated by the company within 28 days of the date on which the client becomes or ought reasonably to have become aware of the occurrence of such event.
+10.3 The client shall not be entitled to make any claim against the company or its employees unless they give written notice of the event giving rise to such claim, containing sufficient information for it to be investigated by the company within 28 days of the date on which the client becomes or ought reasonably to have become aware of the occurrence of such event.

 11.0 Conditions of Woodworm or Damp Guarantee

-11.1 The company hereby guarantees that in the event of the person entitled to the benefit of the guarantee notifying the company in writing within a period of thirty years from the date of completion of the work of:
+11.1 The company hereby guarantees that in the event of the person entitled to the benefit of the guarantee notifying the company in writing within a period detailed in the quotation from the date of completion of the work of: